 Why exactly are they so hard?
 How do you tackle them?
 How well will you do?
 Challenge yourself for that top score.

-Author technique questions ask about why the author of the passage used a certain emphasis or device in his or her writing.
+Command of evidence questions ask you to demonstrate your understanding of how authors present and develop their ideas, claims, and points.
 These questions can be very difficult because you need to have a deep understanding of the author's viewpoint and how different writing techniques work to develop arguments.

-Here's one of the most difficult author technique questions I have seen:
+Here's one of the most difficult command of evidence questions I have seen:

-I think this question is so difficult because it requires a very specific and nuanced understanding of the author's goals and technique.
+I think this question is so difficult because it requires a very specific and nuanced understanding of the author's goals and technique…but you’re given very little information about the poem itself in the text provided.
 It also provides answer choices that are overall pretty confusing.

 Let's figure out how to solve it!